jfq3/PhylogenomicsWorkflow/README.md

   -E E                  Set E-Value to be used in hmmsearch.
 Default: 1E-5

 ```
 The best way to show how the script is used by using an example.
-What I have provided on the github is an folder called `Example` that contains two subfolders.
+What I have provided on the github is an directory called `Example` that contains two subdirectorys.
 One containing MAGs (`Genomes`) and one containing reference ribosomal proteins pulled from NCBI (`HugRef`).

 **Note** When using `identifyHMM` on your own data you need to remember that you should be in the directory containing your MAGs when you run the program and ensure that the only genomes in this directory are the genomes of interest.
 The program will parse through every file with the suffix given as the [input].
 So in this case our input is `.fna`.
 Second, if you want to run identifyHMM with your own gene calls you will want to exclude the `--performProdigal` flag and be sure that your gene calls end with the suffix `.faa` and are in the same directory as the genomes of interest.